Trump attacks pregnant Rihanna in bizarre rant about Super Bowl halftime show

 In a final attack, he wrote: “Also, so much for her ‘Stylist!’”

-The “foul and insulting language” Mr Trump refers to is likely a reference to a photo taken in August of 2020 where Rihanna posed in front of a piece of art which featured a car that had the words “F*** Trump” painted on it.
+The “foul and insulting language” Mr Trump refers to is likely a reference to a photo taken in August 2020 in which Rihanna posed in front of a piece of art that featured a car with the words “F*** Trump” painted on it.

 Earlier in the week, the former president had already lashed out at Rihanna, who chose to use her performance not just to showcase her greatest hits, but also to reveal that she is pregnant with her second child.